Skip to main content

 Select one or more values from a predefined list

-Purchased Services β†’ Enterprise Software, Consulting Services
+Purchased Services → Enterprise Software, Consulting Services

-To add new space properties:
+To add a new Space Property:

-1. Go to βš™οΈ Dashboard > Space Properties.
+1. Go to Dashboard > Space Properties

-3. Next, enter a Display Name.
+3. Enter a Display Name

-The Display Name is the label shown in Valuecase when the property is used in templates, spaces, and creation flows.
+The Display Name is the label shown in Valuecase when the property is used in templates, Spaces, and creation flows.

-Edit or delete properties
+Edit or delete space properties

 Use space properties in Spaces and Templates

-Space properties can be used in two main ways:
+Space Properties can be used in two main ways:

 • as placeholders in text, links, and embeds